ahobsonsayers/Javascript/README.md

 - **If using npm in wsl run ```npm config set unsafe-perm=true```**

 Install Linter and formatter
-- `npm install --only=dev eslint prettier eslint-config-prettier eslint-plugin-prettier`
+- `npm install --only=dev --save eslint prettier eslint-config-prettier eslint-plugin-prettier`

 Initilise ESLint
 - `npx eslint --init`

 For installing Airbnb (if needed and not done through the ESLint init):
-- `npx install-peerdeps --only=dev eslint-config-airbnb-base`
+- `npx install-peerdeps --only=dev --save eslint-config-airbnb-base`

 ### .eslintrc.json